Degree apprenticeship nursing student smiling in a mock-ward

 93%

-alumni would recommend apprenticeships to their peers.
+of alumni would recommend apprenticeships to their peers.

-Source ARU degree apprenticeships impact report
+Source: ARU degree apprenticeships impact report

 Talent development